Brian Harman threatens Open procession despite Jon Rahm's record-breaking round

 “My iron-play has been great,” Young said.
 “I’ve hit a lot of greens and given myself plenty of chances.
 Honestly, I’ve putted really nicely, too.
 There was a couple of short misses in there that are really annoying.
 But I think the greens are just a little tricky in places.”

-Rahm parred the first fours birdied the fifth and the ninth and then slipped on the after-burners, birdieing six of the back nine to come back in 30.
+In wet conditions rendered benign by the absence of wind, Rahm parred the first fours birdied the fifth and the ninth and then slipped on the after-burners, birdieing six of the back nine to come back in 30.
 “That’s the best round I’ve played on a links golf - ever,” he said.
-“It is my lowest round on a links course and it is in the Open championship.
-It’s the lowest round shot on this course.
-It feels really good but there is a lot of work to do tomorrow.”

 History for Jon Rahm.